 - Present at Departmental Grand Rounds four times annually

 - Proctor two journal clubs in rhinology and a one-day ESS cadaver dissection course for the residents under the direction of Drs.
 Conley and Kern

 Requirements and Eligibility

 To enter the fellowship, trainees must be board-eligible or board-certified in otolaryngology and able to obtain an Illinois Medical License.

 All applications for the Academic Rhinology Fellowship are processed through SFMatch for Rhinology.
 Applications and documents are distributed to specified programs using the online system.
-Applications are due by February 1 for a July start date.
+Applications are due by February 1 and the interview process is from March 1 to May 31 for a July start date the following year.

 David B. Conley, MD